itpp-labs/website-addons/website_sale_cache/README.rst

 before updating the cache for each worker.
 Once the latter is done, the page will be loading faster, as far as the advantages of caching allow.

 The speed is not increased at the first load, because the data has not been cached yet.
+You need to visit every category page in shop to cache it in both collapsed and non collapsed.
-After update the list of categories (deleting a category, updating or creating a new one), the cache is updated and once again the speed will increase only after the first load.
+After update the list of
+categories (deleting a category, updating or creating a new one), the cache is updated and once again the speed will increase only after the first load.